 Weather-Related: When Glen Lake Public schools are closed due to inclement weather, GAAC classes are cancelled.
-When We will do our best to provide a make-up opportunity for the missed class.
+GAAC will do Its best to provide a make-up opportunity for the missed class.
 Refunds will not be given if the student is unable to attend the rescheduled session of class.
 Workshops and one-time classes will be handled on a per-class basis.

-Minimum Enrollment: Glen Arbor Arts Center Arts Center reserves the right to cancel any class or multi-day, sequential-day workshop that does not meet its minimum student enrollment prior to the first class session (30 days prior for multi-day workshops).
+Minimum Enrollment: Glen Arbor Arts Center reserves the right to cancel any class or multi-day, sequential-day workshop that does not meet its minimum student enrollment prior to the first class session.
 If a class is cancelled by GAAC for lack of enrollment, GAAC will offer a full refund to the student in the manner in which tuition was paid (Cash payments will be refunded by check).
 Please be aware that GAAC is not responsible for losses incurred due to housing, travel or other arrangements.

 We understand that your plans might change.
 If they do, notify the GAAC office as soon as possible.

 One day classes: Requests for cancellation by the student at least seven (7) days prior to the first day of class will be honored (minus a $20 processing fee).
 NO REFUNDS will be given for a student cancellation made less than seven (7) days in advance of the day of the class.

 Multi-day classes and workshops: Requests for cancellation by the student at least fourteen (14) days prior to the first day of the workshop will be honored (minus a $20 processing fee).
 NO REFUNDS will be given for a student cancellation made less than fourteen (14) days prior to the first day of the workshop.

 Any class or workshop that includes an art supply kit to be shipped or picked up: Sorry, no refunds.